ayoungblood/xusto/docs/notes.md

 This is done by reserving certain characters for parser instruction.
 The first 32 code points in UTF-8 (which are identical to the first 32 ASCII characters, and are non-printable) are reserved as parser instructions.
 The parser instruction mapping is designed to be as logical as possible, letting the control chars move a "virtual cursor" (a write pointer) through the execution space during parsing in a way that matches the behavior of a plaintext file.

 As the parser instructions refer to moving through 3D space, the instruction descriptions use a consistent convention when referring to movement through 3D space.
 The space is modeled with X,Y,Z coordinates.
-Relative to a computer screen, X may be thought of as "left/right", Y is "up/down" and Z is "into/out":
+Relative to a computer screen, X may be thought of as "left/right", Y is "up/down" and Z is "into/out".
+However, note that with regards to the positive/negative directions, the coordinate system is unlike typical coordinate systems used in mathematics, but is instead like some computer graphics environments:

 - +x: right
 - -x: left